BrewhouseTeam/brewhouseteam.github.io/_posts/2014-10-24-big-data-with-elk-stack.md

 {% endhighlight %}

-There is quite a lot going on in just a few lines of code eh?
+There is quite a lot going on in just a few lines of code, eh?

 On top of this *logstash* keeps track of the inputs it had processed.
 So you can restart it without being concerned of data duplication.